Simulating the outcome of binary neutron star merger in common envelope jets supernovae: The evolutionary route

 In this study we simulate only the effect of the explosive energy deposition by the merging NSs on the RSG envelope.
 According to analysis of the NS merger (NSM) event GW170817 and numerical simulations (e.g., \citealt{Hajelaetal2021} and references therein) the kinetic energy of the NS-NS merger ejecta is $E_{\rm mer} \approx 10^{50} - 10^{51} \erg$ (e.g., \citealt{Trojaetal2020}), the ejecta mass from the NS merger process is $M_{\rm mer} \simeq 0.06 M_\odot$ (the equatorial ejecta is in the bulk range of $M_{\rm mer} \simeq 0.01-0.1 M_\odot$, e.g., \citealt{Metzger2019}), and the ejecta velocities are in the range of $v_{\rm mer} \simeq 0.1-0.3 c$ (e.g., \citealt{Metzger2019}).

-The exact geometry of the NS-NS merger ejecta is uncertain, The NS-NS merger process ejects material both in the polar directions and in the equatorial plane of the two NSs (e.g., \citealt{Metzger2019}).
+The exact geometry of the NS-NS merger ejecta is uncertain.
+The NS-NS merger process ejects material both in the polar directions and in the equatorial plane of the two NSs (e.g., \citealt{Metzger2019}).
 In the scenario that we study here ejecta in all directions collide with the gas in the RSG envelope and form a hot bubble around the merger site.
 We follow \citealt{Soker2021NSNS} and take the merger-explosion bubble to be spherical.

 \cite{Soker2021NSNS} very crudely estimates that the NS-NS merger process ejects most of the envelope mass, and that for RSG envelope masses of $M_{\rm RSG,e} \ga 10 M_\odot$ an envelope mass of $M_{\rm PM,e} \approx 0.5-5 M_\odot$ stays bound.
-We set the goal of examining this mass.
+In estimating the bound mass \cite{Soker2021NSNS} assumed that most of the merger energy escapes to directions away from the direction of the core with respect to the merger site because the envelope densities are low in those directions.
+Therefore, he assumed, the interaction of the merger ejecta with the RSG envelope within small angles $\la \beta$ to the core of the RSG is momentum conserving.
+From this assumption he calculated the outflow velocity of the RSG envelope that the merger ejecta accelerate out, and estimated the envelope mass fraction that does not reach the escape velocity.